 A. The Enhanced STAR plan for seniors automatically adjusts income limits based on the annual federal Social Security cost-of-living adjustment (COLA).
-The current income limit is \$79,050, and it will continue to increase at the same rate as COLA.
+The current income limit is \$86,000 for the 2017-18 school year, and it will continue to increase at the same rate as COLA.
 The STAR income eligibility limit will never decrease.
 If the annual Social Security COLA is ever a negative amount, the STAR COLA will remain at the previous year's level.
 Income is defined as your federal "adjusted gross income" minus the "taxable amount" of total distributions from individual retirement accounts or individual retirement annuities (IRAs).
-Eligibility in 2012 is based on income information from the 2010 tax year.
+Eligibility in 2017 is based on income information from the 2015 tax year.